California Foreclosure Timeline 2026 | NOD to Auction

 Can I reinstate my loan after the Notice of Trustee's Sale is filed?

 Yes.
-Under California law, you can reinstate your loan up to 5 business days before the scheduled foreclosure sale by paying all amounts due plus costs.
+Under Civil Code 2924c, you can reinstate your loan until 5 business days before the scheduled foreclosure sale by paying all missed payments, late fees, and allowable costs.

 What happens if the foreclosure sale is postponed multiple times?

 Each postponement resets the clock.
-However, the AB 2424 listing agreement and purchase agreement postponements can each only be used once.
+However, the AB 2424 listing agreement and purchase agreement postponements can each only be used once, for a maximum of 90 additional days.

 How do I find out when my foreclosure sale is scheduled?